LinuxLab-ESGI/Random-Number-Generation-on-Linux-Systems/README.md

 Finally, depending of the Linux distribution, you can have other random values sources with other special files.
 Here are some examples :

-- **/dev/arandom** : Generates high-quality pseudo-random output data (based on RC4)
+- **/dev/arandom** : Generates high-quality pseudo-random output data (based on RC4 algorithm)

 - **/dev/prandom** : Simple pseudo-random generator (no entropy checks)

-- **/dev/srandom** : This device returns reliable random data even if sufficient entropy is not currently available (based on MD5)
+- **/dev/srandom** : This device returns reliable random data even if sufficient entropy is not currently available (based on MD5 algorithm)

 ## Appendix - Sources and References